fbpx

 Monitor range of up to 50km

 Under ideal conditions, the system can monitor a range of up to 50km in diameter and obtain key information from drones in as little as 2 seconds.
-Monitoring data can be integrated with users’ existing security systems to efficiently provide an integrated monitoring system.
+Monitoring data can be integrated with users’ existing security systems to provide an integrated monitoring system efficiently.

 This system also supports public cloud, private cloud, and local deployment, capable of meeting specific needs such as off-site monitoring and data segregation.
-Important to note – the monitoring range of the stationary unit is determined by the type of antennas installed.
+Important to note that the stationary unit’s monitoring range is determined by the type of antennas installed.

-“In the next few years, it is likely that a form of remote ID will be required to be adopted by drone manufacturers worldwide.
-DJI is working with all relevant authorities already to ensure Aeroscope can be upgraded to incorporate these additional IDs when they are implemented.”
+“In the next few years, it is likely that drone manufacturers worldwide will require a form of remote ID to be adopted.
+DJI is already working with all relevant authorities to ensure Aeroscope can be upgraded to incorporate these additional IDs when they are implemented.”

-For further information, please contact the CRK Aeroscope team on sales@crkennedy.com.au
+For further information, please contact the CRK Aeroscope team at sales@crkennedy.com.au

 AUTHOR